YOUR INTESTINAL FLORA

 Many doctors recommend the use of supplements called probiotics.
 These are capsules, tablets or liquids containing high concentrations of the friendly or healthy yeasts that our bodies require such as lactobacillus acidophilus and others.
 Many are available in health food stores.

 Which is best?
 I recommend one called Bio-K original formula.
 It is widely available in health food stores, and works well.
-One takes about ½ to 1 teaspoon about 20 minutes before each meal.
+One takes about ½ teaspoon about 20 minutes before each meal.
 A container lasts about a week or less and is very inexpensive.
 One usually need not continue it, although it is fine to take more if needed.

 An interesting probiotic is called Lactobacillus Plantarum.
 This unusual organism is the only one I know of that digests both sugars and proteins in the intestines.
 As such, it is extremely powerful.
 I do not believe it is a normal flora of the human intestine, but it can help clean out hundreds of parasitic and harmful organisms, according to its manufacturer.